 How are guidelines followed ?

-During the last few months we have come to realize the importance of food safety whether it be in our own homes or at restaurants and cafes.
-As restaurants begin to slowly open with Covid 19 restrictions being lifted we need to remember that even though Covid 19 has not been tied to food important safety measures are in place.
+5 Food safety tips we should all know!
+During the last few months, we have come to realize the importance of food safety whether it be in our own homes or at restaurants and cafes.
+As restaurants begin to slowly open with COVID 19 restrictions being lifted we need to remember that even though COVID 19 has not been tied to food important safety measures are in place.

 5 Key Safety Rules